After quitting porn, a practical question often comes up: what happens with sex now?

 In recovery, learning to distinguish between genuine sexual arousal (responsive, contextual, connected to a person or experience) and craving (compulsive, urgent, disconnected from context) is a valuable skill.
 The difference isn't always obvious at first, but it becomes clearer over time.

-When you feel a surge of sexual energy, ask: “Is this arising from my body and the situation I’m in, or is this my brain running a familiar craving pattern?”
+When you feel a surge of sexual energy, ask: "Is this arising from my body and the situation I am in, or is this a familiar craving pattern?"
 The answer changes what you do with it.

 Porn defines good sex as visually impressive, athletically demanding, and orgasm-focused.
-Real good sex is often none of those things.
-It’s connected.
-It’s honest.
-It’s responsive to what both people actually want in the moment.
+In real life, good sex is usually connected, honest, and responsive to what both people actually want in the moment.

-Redefining what “good sex” means to you is part of recovery.
+Redefining what "good sex" means to you is part of recovery.
 It might mean valuing intimacy over intensity, presence over performance, or emotional closeness over physical novelty.
-There’s no single right answer, but the one porn gave you was almost certainly wrong.
+There is no single right answer.
+The useful question is whether sex is becoming more honest, mutual, and connected to real experience.

 Recovery isn't always smooth.
 Some specific stuck points are worth addressing.